StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ### Block executor

-During the activation of SAE, the block executor's timestamp, $t_e$, is initialised to the timestamp of the last accepted block.
+During the activation of SAE, the block executor's timestamp $t_e$ is initialised to the timestamp of the last accepted block.

 Prior to executing a block with timestamp $t_b$, the executor's timestamp and excess is updated: